Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Sample and Data Compilation

-Although the 3CRR sample has been extensively studied, surprisingly many sources miss critical data needed for estimating the basic parameters of their central engines and their host galaxies.
-For the SED analysis we have compiled the full X-ray to radio SED by combining archival data from \textit{Chandra}, \textit{XMM-Newton}, {SDSS}, {UKIRT}, {2MASS}, \textit{Spitzer}, \textit{WISE}, \textit{Herschel} and multi-frequency radio observations.
-The X-ray data used in this analysis is from \wilkes\ and the optical and UV data are gathered from the references available on NASA/IPAC Extragalactic Database (NED).
+Although the 3CRR sample has been extensively studied, surprisingly, many sources miss critical data needed for estimating the basic parameters of their central engines and their host galaxies.
+For the SED analysis, we have compiled the X-ray to radio SED by combining archival data from \textit{Chandra}, \textit{XMM-Newton}, {SDSS}, {UKIRT}, {2MASS}, \textit{Spitzer}, \textit{WISE}, \textit{Herschel} and multi-frequency radio observations. \reff{The photometry is aperture corrected.} The X-ray data used in this analysis are from \wilkes\, and the optical and UV data are gathered from the references available on NASA/IPAC Extragalactic Database (NED).
 The NIR to FIR photometry used here is drawn from \pece.
 Table~\ref{tab:submmdata} indicates the submm fluxes recently obtained from the SMA or ALMA for our analysis.
-Tables~A1--A3 in appendix present the radio observations (with their references) used in our analysis.
+Tables~A1--A3 in the Appendix present the radio observations (with their references) used in our analysis.

-We assembled the final SEDs from these datasets by selecting the highest-quality photometry.
-The photometry that significantly deviated from those within the same wavelength range due to variability were removed.
-We excluded photometry with S/N$<3$ at any wavelengths except at FIR and submm wavelengths, where the upper limits are the only constraints available.
-Finally, we note that the UV-optical photometry is not contaminated by the emission lines.
-We fitted a power-law continuum in IRAF \citep{Doug1986} to regions of the spectrum that were uncontaminated by emission lines using continuum windows of \cite{JK2002}.
-The power-law was then binned into 10--15 continuum bins and included in our SEDs.
+We assembled the final SEDs from these datasets by selecting the highest-quality photometry. \reff{Photometric measurements that showed significant deviations from the majority in that wavelength range were removed.} We excluded photometry with S/N$<3$ at any wavelengths except at FIR and submm wavelengths, where the upper limits are the only constraints available.
+Finally, we note that the visible-UV photometry is not contaminated by emission lines.
+We fitted a power-law continuum in IRAF \citep{Doug1986} to regions of the \reff{SDSS or HST} spectrum that were uncontaminated by emission lines using the continuum windows of \cite{JK2002}.
+The power-law was then binned into 10--15 continuum bins and included in our SEDs. \maz{The spectra and photometry are both dereddened for Galactic absorption (see Section \ref{sec:dered}) for more details.}